Computing Subset Transversals in $H$-Free Graphs: Introduction

 The central question in Graph Modification is whether or not a graph~$G$ can be modified into a graph from a prescribed class~${\cal G}$ via at most $k$ graph operations from a prescribed set $S$ of permitted operations such as vertex or edge deletion.
 The \emph{transversal} problems {\sc Vertex Cover}, {\sc Feedback Vertex Set} and {\sc Odd Cycle Transversal} are classical problems of this kind.
 For example, the {\sc Vertex Cover} problem is equivalent to asking if one can delete at most~$k$ vertices to turn~$G$ into a member of the class of edgeless graphs.
 The problems {\sc Feedback Vertex Set} and {\sc Odd Cycle Transversal} ask if a graph~$G$ can be turned into, respectively, a forest or a bipartite graph by deleting vertices.

 We can relax the condition on belonging to a prescribed class to obtain some related \emph{subset transversal} problems.
 We state these formally after some definitions.
-For a graph~$G=(V,E)$ and a set $T \subseteq V$, an {\it (odd) $T$-cycle} is a cycle of $G$ (with an odd number of vertices) that intersects $T$.
-A set $S_T\subseteq V$~is a {\it $T$-vertex cover}, a {\it $T$-feedback vertex set} or an {\it odd $T$-cycle transversal} of $G$ if $S_T$ has at least one vertex of, respectively, every edge incident to a vertex of $T$, every $T$-cycle, or every odd $T$-cycle.
-For example, let $G$ be a star with centre vertex~$c$, whose leaves form the set $T$.
+For a graph~$G=(V,E)$ and a set $T \subseteq V$, a {\it $T$-cycle} is a (not necessarily induced) cycle of $G$ that intersects $T$.
+A $T$-cycle is {\it odd} if it has an odd number of vertices.
+A set $S_T\subseteq V$~is a {\it $T$-vertex cover} of $G$ if $S_T$ contains at least one of the two end-vertices for every edge incident to a vertex of $T$.
+A set $S_T\subseteq V$~is a {\it $T$-feedback vertex set} or an {\it odd $T$-cycle transversal} of $G$ if $S_T$ contains at least one vertex of every $T$-cycle, or every odd $T$-cycle, respectively.
+For example, let $G$ be a star with center vertex~$c$, whose leaves form the set $T$.
 Then, both $\{c\}=V\setminus T$ and~$T$ are $T$-vertex covers of $G$ but the first is considerably smaller than the second.
 See Figures~\ref{subset-house} and~\ref{f-example} for some more examples.
-Here are the problems:

 \problemdef{{\sc Subset Vertex Cover}}{a graph $G=(V,E)$, a subset $T\subseteq V$ and a positive integer $k$.}{does $G$ have a $T$-vertex cover $S_T$ with $|S_T|\leq k$?}

 \problemdef{{\sc Subset Feedback Vertex Set}}{a graph $G=(V,E)$, a subset $T\subseteq V$ and a positive integer $k$.}{does $G$ have a $T$-feedback vertex set $S_T$ with $|S_T|\leq k$?}